 IF YOU HAVE A QUESTION AND / OR NEED HELP, CLICK THE LINK UNDER MY PICTURE AND I WILL HELP AS SOON AS I CAN :)

 Did you know that you can access e-books to read via our school catalog?
 It's easy...
-To be able to read an e-book when you're not in school, just type in our username/password (which I can't show on this public page, but you should remember this, and if you can't, stop by and we'll tell you what it is!
+To be able to read an e-book when you're not in school, just type in our username/password (which I can't show on this public page, but you should remember this, and if you can't, stop by and I'll tell you what it is!

 HOW DO I CONDUCT RESEARCH TO REACH REASONABLE CONCLUSIONS?